Story: Parenting

 Changing roles

 For most families in the later 20th century one income was not enough to live on and parenting roles changed as a result.
 Many women were no longer prepared to stay at home, and wanted careers of their own.
 Mothers and fathers were often both in paid work and young children were placed in early childhood centres.
-In 1986, for couples with a child under five, 59% of mothers and 0.9% of fathers were at home full time and not in paid work.
-By 2001 it had changed to 38% of mothers and 3.4% of fathers.
+In 1986, for couples with a child under five, 59% of mothers and 0.9% of fathers were at home full-time and not in paid work.
+By 2001 this had changed to 38% of mothers and 3.4% of fathers.

 Footnotes: